 Rittman Scholarship Recipient

-David Rittman Scholarship
+David Rittmann Scholarship

-Dr. David F. Rittman was HKIS’s longest-serving Head of School, from 1977-1996.
+Dr. David F. Rittmann was HKIS’s longest-serving Head of School, from 1977-1996.
 He was also an inspiring English teacher and well-loved for his playfulness and love of literature.
 “David will be remembered as a champion of academic excellence by many thousands, both inside and outside our extended community.
 All of us who knew David feel blessed that he touched our lives.” -Jim Handrich

 In honor of the unique legacy that David left to HKIS, the school named an Alumni Scholarship in his memory.
 It goes to a local student from Hong Kong, chosen from theschool’s High Achievers Program or English Language Leadership Program.
 Awarded on the basis of merit and need, it provides full tuition for recipients to attend HKIS from Grades 10 to 12.